jurjsorinliviu/Psi-Vortex/README.md

 1. **Manual Tuning Bottleneck**: The reliance on domain expertise for structure extraction
 2. **Architecture Selection**: The need for expert knowledge to choose network size
-3. **Computational Bottleneck**: The prohibitive O(N²) complexity of training recurrent teachers, addressed via a physics-aware initialization hypothesis that was **not** supported under sequence-mode training (the mechanism is evaluated and reported as an ablation)
+3. **Computational Bottleneck**: Recurrent teachers remain computationally heavy; physics-aware initialization was tested as a possible remedy but is reported only as an ablation because it did not provide measurable sequence-mode acceleration.

 ### Key Innovations